sarahdahippo-zz/MERN-meeting-tracker/README.md

   - Bootstrap

 ### Running the server
-To launch the project in your browser, change directory into the source folder
+To launch the development server in your web browser, change directory into the source folder:
 ```
 cd MERN-meeting-tracker/src
 ```